ariana-h/TeenyAT/README.md

 <a name="irs">

 ## 4. Instruction Set
+All instructions are case insensitive.
+Either uppercase or lowercase instructions can be used in assembly code.

 ***Note:** Notice that all instructions are either three characters or less to maintain a sense of order when looking at the assembly code.*
 ### 4.1 SET
 - Opcode: 0